equinix/equinix-sdk-go/services/eiav2/docs/BgpRoutingProtocolRequest.md

 ### NewBgpRoutingProtocolRequest

-`func NewBgpRoutingProtocolRequest(exportPolicy BgpRoutingProtocolRequestAllOfExportPolicy, ) *BgpRoutingProtocolRequest`
+`func NewBgpRoutingProtocolRequest(type_ RoutingProtocolType, exportPolicy BgpRoutingProtocolRequestAllOfExportPolicy, ) *BgpRoutingProtocolRequest`

 NewBgpRoutingProtocolRequest instantiates a new BgpRoutingProtocolRequest object This constructor will assign default values to properties that have it defined,